 This exhibition gives you a taste of art 18th and 19th century English.
 I hope you will want to continue to explore it and I certainly encourage you to check out paintings by William Hogarth, too.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

-Support the Paris INSIDER by subscribing for the nominal fee of $20
+Happy new year !
+Support the Paris INSIDER for the nominal fee of $20